Tip

 cmor family: cmor

-To get the full list of builtin wavelets’ names just use the wavelist() with no argument.
+To get the full list of built-in wavelets’ names, just use the pywt.wavelist function without any arguments.

 Creating Wavelet objects#

-Now when we know all the names let’s finally create a Wavelet object:
+Now that we know all the names, let’s finally create a Wavelet object:

 Wavelet properties#

 But what can we do with Wavelet objects?
-Well, they carry some interesting information.
+Well, they carry some interesting pieces of information.

-First, let’s try printing a Wavelet object.
+First, let’s try printing a Wavelet object that we used earlier.
 This shows a brief information about its name, its family name and some properties like orthogonality and symmetry.

 Wavelet db3